Improve results for all libraries in your group, big and small

 Former Project Management Librarian, LIBROS and the University of New Mexico

 When your consortium includes 17 libraries, ranging from large universities to small museums, how do you find one management system scalable enough for everyone?
 Especially when you've been using your existing ILS, in some form or another, for about 25 years?

 For the LIBROS consortium, the answer was WorldShare® Management Services.
-Lea Briggs, the Project Management Librarian for LIBROS and the University of New Mexico (UNM) explained, "We were looking for a next-generation product."
-LIBROS needed a system that was simple enough for a small library with minimal staff and robust enough for the diverse and complex needs of a major research university library system.
+Lea Briggs, the former Project Management Librarian for LIBROS and the University of New Mexico (UNM) explained, "We were looking for a next-generation product."
+LIBROS needed a system that was simple enough for a small library with minimal staff and robust enough for the diverse and complex needs of a major research university.